Megidd/Nano3D-plugin/pkg/README.md

 Bring the plugin toolbar that is a Rhino User Interface (RUI) file.
 The RUI file must have the exact same name as the plugin RHP file.
 It must be located inside the folder containing the RHP file.

+To create a RUI file for the Rhino plugin, you can use the Rhino toolbar editor to create a custom toolbar that includes plugin commands.

 ## Dependencies

 Copy other dependencies like Nano3D service executable `nano3d-service.exe` next to `Nano3D.rhp`.